Saarthak-Vijayvargiya-github/Skin_Cancer_MobileNet_App/SkinCancerApp/README.md

+This Project was referenced from PyTorch's [HelloWorld](https://github.com/pytorch/android-demo-app/tree/master/HelloWorldApp) Application!
+The below text explains how to prepare the model for mobile applications using [pytorch_android](https://github.com/pytorch/pytorch/tree/main/android)

 ## Quickstart

-[HelloWorld](https://github.com/pytorch/android-demo-app/tree/master/HelloWorldApp) is a simple image classification application that demonstrates how to use PyTorch Android API.
+[SkinCancerApp](https://github.com/Saarthak-Vijayvargiya-github/Skin_Cancer_MobileNet_App/tree/main/SkinCancerApp) is a simple image classification application that demonstrates how to use PyTorch Android API.
 This application runs TorchScript serialized TorchVision pretrained [MobileNet v3 model](https://pytorch.org/vision/stable/models.html) on static image which is packaged inside the app as android asset.

 #### 1. Model Preparation